 Camino Portugés (Portuguese way)

+The second most popular way of the Camino de Santiago.
+About 20% of the pilgrims choose the Camino Portugés to walk.
 The starting city in this path is Lisbon, which overlooks the Atlantic Ocean and is the Capital of Portugal.
 The path continues north directly towards Oporto (which is also a popular starting point of Camino Portugés) and on to Santiago de Compostella.
 The walk consists of 503 kms through Portugal and 110km through Spain for a total of 613 kms.
 This should take approximately 24 days (9 days from Oporto) to hike.

 Despite being less popular than the Camino Frances, the path is lined with yellow arrows all along the way.
 There are also blue arrows after Oporto, which point back to the Cathedral at Porto should you wish to trek in that direction.
 As well, accommodations are abundant all throughout the path.

 The landscape of the path consists of many pine and eucalyptus forests and for the most part stays clear of major roads or highways.
 Due to its proximity to the Atlantic Ocean, there is often a high chance of rain along the route at anytime of year.
 The best time to hike this path is during the spring and autumn months since the weather is cool.
 Summer is often considered too hot despite the Atlantic Ocean breeze.

 This is the longest of all the different routes of Camino de Santiago in Spain.
 It goes from Sevilla in the south to Astorga in the north and from there to Santiago De Compostela.
 An alternative path called Camino Sanabrés branches off south of Astorga at Granja De Moreruela and goes via Ourense.
 The Vía De La Plata is 1000kms long (from Sevilla to Santiago) and takes about 37 days to walk without a rest day!